 I suppose it was one of the earlier pets my parents allowed me to own.
 Why I chose a hamster, I’m not sure.
 Since hamster cages are somewhat small, it’s not uncommon for them to include exercise wheels.
 Most owners also have a plastic ball for their pet so it can roll around the house.
 I had both, but they achieved different results.
 In the ball, my hamster could scoot all over the house.
 When he hit one wall, he merely switched sides of the ball and took off again.
 The wheel, however, was quite different.
 He would often run on it all night, but he made no forward progress.
 Sometimes life can feel the same.

-Though it may appear that I, like the hamster, am running on life’s treadmill and going nowhere, such isn’t the case.
-I must believe God has a plan for the world in general and me in particularly.
+Although it may appear that I, like the hamster, am running on life’s treadmill and going nowhere, such isn’t the case.
+I must believe God has a plan for the world in general and for me in particular.
 Things are not occurring outside of his control, nor are they random and unconnected.
 Furthermore, his plans are good and for my good.
 When he is finished weaving them together, I will understand that.

 As the hamster spins in one direction, so must I—God’s direction.
 When I hit a wall in my ball, I determine I’ve taken a wrong course and then correct it by going in another direction.
 My directions are determined through prayer.
 I can know the mind of Christ, but this doesn’t mean I’ll always get it right the first time.
 Walls and treadmills remind me of this.
 God’s Spirit residing in me gives guidance to know when and when I’m not heading in the appropriate direction.